luke2533/coin_vue/README.md

 - app.py changes to how buy, sell and transfer orders are recorded into the portfolio
 - edit_record progress not yet functional

+### 6.40 Displays records to record modal desktop but not user specific ones

+Additions:

+- Displays records to record modal desktop but not user specific ones

 ## 7.0 Deployment

 ### 7.1 Local deployment